worthingtonse/RAIDA-Language/README.md

 The root folder is Lib.
 Then there are other folders such as Util,System, etc.

-### Entities
+### Class
-Entites.
-RAIDA language classes are know by their file names and have an "Entites" extension.
-Each entity has its own file.
+Classes.
+RAIDA language classes are know by their file names and have an "class" extension.
+Each class has its own file.
+However, there are other componets besides classes including, main, entity, abstract, enum, interface, and global.
+There are also files called "bus" files that allow other classes to monitor and discover.
+Gui files allow the code to be displayed in certain GUIs.
 ```
-programName.dm //the DM (Dungeon Master) main program that auto starts
+programName.main //the DM (Dungeon Master) main program that auto starts
+Car.class //for normal classes
-die.entity //for normal classes
+Person.entity //for normal classes
-die.abstract //abstract class
+Vehicle.abstract //abstract class
-die.enum //enumerator
+DaysOfWeek.enum //enumerator
-die.interface //Interface
+Agreement.interface //Interface
-die.global //Creates classes, variables and methods that will be available to all classes.
+Config.global //Creates classes, variables and methods that will be available to all classes.

-gui.console
-gui.web
-gui.window
-gui.iPhone
+Gui.bus //Allows classes to fee information and recieve intformation from other classes
+console.gui
+web.gui
+windows.gui
+iPhone.gui
 ```
 ### Junctions